Installation Failures

 In most failed deployments, many resources are still created successfully.
 In the Azure portal, you’ll typically see all Reporting Hub resources except the one that failed.
 When you rerun the installer, you can select those existing resources instead of recreating them.
 In the example below, everything was deployed except for the Azure SQL Server/Database

-Delete Reporting Hub Entra ID Objects
+Clean Up Reporting Hub Entra ID Objects

 A failed installation will still create Entra ID objects (an app registration and a security group).
 Delete those before retrying.
 You named these objects in step 7 of the Self-Serve Guided Install.